dzimine/vmsearch-proto/wiki/wiki.md

 * installed, defined  schema, filled docs in batches, query as you please.
 * 1,000,000 docs inserted in 1.5 sec!!!
 * Data disk footprint - 0.5G ( {$solr-home}/solr/data)
+* Memory footprint 170Mb empty, 290Mb with 1M data, after few searches
 * excellent for any search (learn types, schema, and query syntax)
 * may work for structure, too (check Solandra Reuter's demo!)
 * used as app, but typically it's embedded in Java app
 * may be gives little on top of Lucene, should we use Lucene directly?
-* no [good] replication, no availability story.
-Look at SolrCloud, and be aware of  Solandra (below)
+* ~~no [good] replication, no availability story.~~ Look at SolrCloud, and be aware of  Solandra (below)
+  * SolrCloud - Solr 4x - gives partitioning, availability and replication, tested, it works.
+The prototype is switched to use it.

 ## Solandra and DataStrax Enterprise Search